oscarvargash/CFP_Mapping/README.md

 Now we need to download our list of species.
 [Species List Download](https://www.dropbox.com/scl/fi/m5rx2jjprixvcd8fjhgez/CFP_Online.xlsx?dl=0&rlkey=ypeezprkxn4cgdzmvhrlrpcy4)

+Once downoload,place the data set into the folder assocaioed with the directory.
-Once downoload, "trying to think of an way to phrase it as placeing the file into the folder you are using with your working director" example (data <- read.csv("C:/Users/Cam/Desktop/BOT_499/CFP_Online.xlsx") This file contains a list of 100 speices that are within the California Floristic Province.
+The following example has the "CFP_Online.xlsx" file within the BOT_499 folder (data <- read.csv("C:/Users/Cam/Desktop/BOT_499/CFP_Online.xlsx") This file contains a list of 100 speices that are within the California Floristic Province.
 ```
 data <- read.csv("location of folder/CFP_Online.xlsx")